jeffre/openfortivpn-haproxy/README.md

     -p "1111:1111" \
     -e PORT_FORWARD="1111:10.0.0.1:3389" \
     -v "$(pwd)/config:/etc/openfortivpn/config" \
-    jeffre/openfortivpn-haproxy:latest \
+    jeffre/openfortivpn-haproxy:latest
-    --otp=123456
 ```

-## Running on MacOS
+## Running on macOS

-Since /dev/ppp does not exist on MacOS, we will not attempt to bring it in with
+Since `/dev/ppp` does not exist on macOS, we will not attempt to bring it in with
 the `--device` flag.
 However, in order to create a ppp device inside the
 container, we will instead need the `--privileged` flag: